yesodweb/yesodweb.com-content/blog/2015/08/ssl-server-test.md

 </tr>
 </table>

 Is the quality of the tls library low?
 The answer is NO. The code is really readable.
-But unfortunately some small features were missing.
+But some small features were missing unfortunately.
 This article describes how Aaron Friel and I added such features to get rating A.

 If you are not interested in technical details, just upgrade Warp TLS to version 3.1.2 and the tls library to version 1.3.2.
 Your server automatically will get rating A or T in the case of self-signed.